A Benchmark Construction and Evaluation Framework for Specialist Domains: Case Study on Defense-related Documents: Results

 \subsection{Retriever Evaluation}

-Following recent work of RAGEval~\cite{zhu2024rageval}, we evaluate four closely related retrievers, along with the emerging IBM Granite retriever~\cite{ibm2025graniteembeddingr2}, across various top-$k$ values. ~\Cref{fig:retriever-topk} shows that, on defense documents, BM25 provides strong early hits but lags dense retrievers in broader coverage at larger $k$, motivating dense/hybrid retrieval in deployment-facing RAG, which is different from findings on open domains as in~\citep{zhu2024rageval}.
+Following RAGEval~\cite{zhu2024rageval}, we evaluate four closely related retrievers, along with IBM Granite retriever~\cite{ibm2025graniteembeddingr2}, across various top-$k$ values on the DoRA benchmark test set. \Cref{fig:retriever-topk} shows that, on defense documents, BM25 provides strong early hits but lags dense retrievers in broader coverage at larger $k$, motivating dense/hybrid retrieval as the natural default for deployment-facing RAG.
+Overall, GTE achieves the strongest balance across Hit/Recall$@k$ on the DoRA benchmark set, so we adopt it as the default retriever for end-to-end QA below.